penpot/penpot-docs/technical-guide/integration.md

 ![Add a webhook](/img/webhooks.png)

 When you add a webhook, you specify the URL of a service you own.
-If the webhook is active, the URL will be called on any event that occurs anywhere in the team.
+If the webhook is active, a POST request will be sent to the URL on any event that occurs anywhere in the team.

 You can specify the format of the call payload.